poneciak57/WhatToBake-api/README.md

 </div>

 ---
-### How to run localy
+## How to run localy

 To run the app simply run this command:
 ```
 docker-compose up --build -d
 ```
+> it is possible that pocketbase will not start,
+> thats because it does not have an official docker image and
+> in dockerfile i download it and unzip,
+> so if its not working just change the arch in `pocketbase.dockerfile`
+> or indirectly in `docker-compose.yml`.
+> I found that issue while hosting on linux vps

 after that u should get 3 containers running and accesible as follows
 - pocketbase: `http://localhost:9090`
 - neo4j: `bolt://localhost:7687/neo4j`
 - what2bake-api: `http:localhost:8080`
 >if any of these ports is used just override the properties in `docker-compose.yml` file or change them directly in `src/main/resaurces/application.properties`

-Pocketbase admin dashboard can be accessed with these credentials:
+### Pocketbase admin dashboard can be accessed with these credentials:
 ```
 email = admin@gmail.com
 password = adminpassword
 url = http://localhost:9090/_/
 ```
+u can find schema of database in `./data/pb_schema.json`

-Neo4j database can be accessed with these credentials:
+### Neo4j database can be accessed with these credentials:
 ```
 username = neo4j
 password = password